1932 Atlantic hurricane season: Season summary

 Tropical cyclogenesis began in early May, with a system developing over the central Caribbean Sea on May 5.
 The storm made landfall in the Dominican Republic, before becoming extratropical offshore the East Coast of the United States on May 10.
 However, the season went dormant for about three months until the next system, the Freeport hurricane, formed over the southern Gulf of Mexico on August 12.
-Two other storms originated in the month of August – the Florida–Alabama and Bahamas hurricanes.
+Two other storms originated in the month of August – the Florida–Alabama and Abaco hurricanes.
 September was the most active month, with a total of six tropical cyclones developing, five tropical storms and one hurricane, the San Ciprián hurricane.
-Four more tropical cyclone formed in October, including three tropical storms and a hurricane, the Cuba hurricane, though much of its duration was in November.
+Four more tropical cyclones formed in October, including three tropical storms and a hurricane, the Cuba hurricane, though much of its duration was in November.
 The season's final tropical cyclone, a hurricane, developed well east of the Windward Islands on November 3 and transitioned into an extratropical cyclone southwest of the Azores on November 10.

 A total of fifteen tropical cyclones developed, the most since 1916.
 Six of the systems strengthened into a hurricane, while four reached major hurricane status, which is Category 3 or higher on the Saffir–Simpson scale.
-Two cyclones intensified into Category 5 hurricanes, making the season the first of only seven featuring multiple Category 5 storms, the other years being 1933, 1961, 2005, 2007, 2017, and 2019.
-The Bahamas hurricane became the first of four tropical cyclones to have struck the Bahamas at Category 5 intensity, later followed by the Cuba–Brownsville hurricane in 1933, Hurricane Andrew in 1992, and Hurricane Dorian in 2019.
+For the first time on record, two cyclones intensified into Category 5 hurricanes.
+The Abaco hurricane became the first of four tropical cyclones to have struck the Bahamas at Category 5 intensity, later followed by the Cuba–Brownsville hurricane in 1933, Hurricane Andrew in 1992, and Hurricane Dorian in 2019.
 Additionally, the Cuba hurricane remains among the most intense tropical systems to strike that country.
 Most of the storms also impacted land, with several causing devastating effects.
 Overall, the tropical cyclones of the season collectively resulted in at least $87.57 million in damage and approximately 3,473 deaths.

 The season's total activity was reflected with an accumulated cyclone energy (ACE) rating of 170, the highest value since 1926, and well above the 1931–1943 average of 91.2.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.